ada-ros/tutorial-aeic21/Exercises.md

 to develop ROS2 packages in C, C++ or Python.
 Subsequently, we will set up the Ada-specific environment.

 This tutorial has been designed to be carried out on Ubuntu 20.04 LTS.
+See the *Alternatives* section for some other options and their limitations.

 ### 0.1 ROS2 setup

 The simplest way of setting up ROS2 in Ubuntu is from binary packages.
-Follow the instructions at https://docs.ros.org/en/foxy/Installation/Ubuntu-Install-Debians.html, which are summarized here:
+Follow the instructions at https://docs.ros.org/en/foxy/Installation/Ubuntu-Install-Debians.html, which are summarized here (**don't forget to install *colcon* at step 5 -- this is not made explicit in the ROS2 website**):

 1. Ensure your system locale supports UTF-8 (`locale` command).
 1. Install pre-requisite packages: